KunyangDU/iMPS.jl/README.md

 ### Announcement

-Some algorithms in this code is invented by [ CQM2 group](https://www.cqm2itp.com/) which works on purification-based finite-temperature simulations.
+Some algorithms in this code is developed by [ CQM2 group](https://www.cqm2itp.com/) which works on purification-based finite-temperature simulations.
 Relevant packages are listed as follows:

 * [FiniteMPS.jl](https://github.com/Qiaoyi-Li/FiniteMPS.jl.git)

 ## TODO

 * Non-abelian symmetries is to be added to accelerate the computation.
-* Controlled bond expansion ([CBE](https://doi.org/10.1103/PhysRevLett.130.246402)) is to be implemented to reduce the complexity (for DMRG, TDVP, tanTRG, etc.).
+* Controlled bond expansion ([CBE](https://doi.org/10.1103/PhysRevLett.130.246402)) is to be implemented to reduce the complexity (of DMRG, TDVP, tanTRG, etc.).
 * The code structure is to be optimized to reach a higher performance.

 ## Acknowledgments